-How to Pack Wine…sounds easy enough, right?
-Well, basically it is, but there may be a thing or two that can be learned by our step-by-step process.
+Putting bottles of wine in a wine box… sounds easy enough, right?
+Well, basically it is, but there may be a few tips that can be learned by reviewing our step-by-step process.

-Once you receive your custom wine box, and after the “whohoos” and “this is awesome” subside, you may want to fill it with some tasty wine before gifting.
-The inside compartment dimensions are 13″ T x 3-3/4″ W. We based our compartment measurements to hold a bottle of Dom Perignon – anything larger than that will not fit.
+Once you receive your custom wine box, and the “woo hoo's” and “this is awesome” subside, you may want to fill it with some delicious wine before gifting.

 We like to start at the bottom (♪ started from the bottom now we’re here ♫) compartment and work our way up when packing multiple compartments.
 Take out half of the crinkle paper and set it aside (we placed ours on the box).

 Always leave more crinkle paper on the end where the neck of the bottle will be placed.
 Place the wine bottle in on its side so that the labels are not facing upwards.